ularc/zurada/guides/slurm/job_submission_strategies.rst

 - Benefit from dedicated CPU cores for preprocessing, I/O, or hybrid CPU-GPU workloads.
 - Require large memory allocations, such as deep learning models or molecular simulations.

-If your application only uses one GPU per node, you can adjust ``--ntasks-per-node=1`` and scale up the CPU and memory accordingly.
+If your application only uses one GPU per node, you should change from the ``gpu2h100`` queue to the ``gpu1h100`` queue for your job and scale the cpu and mem accordingly

 When arrays keep in mind that each task is bound to a GPU, so you can either: